Overall assessment

 Non-discriminatory treatment as market participant

 Access to the electricity market shall be non-discriminatory.
-There are no details however, of why non-discrimination should be ensured for energy communities.
+There are no details however, of why or how non-discrimination should be ensured for energy communities.

 Accessibility to low-income & vulnerable households

 There are no supportive policies or measures to promote participation in energy communities by low-income and vulnerable households.
-However, Energie Commune, as a facilitator, will organize a workshop focused on how to undertake energy sharing in social housing.
+However, the Facilitator, has organised a workshop focused on how to undertake energy sharing in social housing.

 Tools to access finance